 Ranked in the top 15% of graduate nursing programs by U.S. News and World Report, the DNP prepares students for advanced clinical practice in a specialized population.

 This 65-credit program is the highest achievement in clinical nursing practice.
-Five highly specialized tracks offer students their choice of intensive, focused degree options that prepare graduates for employment in competitive clinical and nonclinical nursing careers.
+Six highly specialized tracks offer students their choice of intensive, focused degree options that prepare graduates for employment in competitive clinical and nonclinical nursing careers.

 - Family Nurse Practitioner (Course Plan)